studiobasalt/the-wolf-of-office/README.md

 /bell - Ring the bell for a sale! <br>
 /relax - McConaughey chest beat <br>
 /steekaan - Steek aan dat ding! <br>
+/bier - Only when its time for beer! <br>
+/flipflap - This is almost the best song in the world! <br>
+/solong - Solong gayboyssss
 #### Comming soon
-/wieIsDeLul naam1,naam2,etc - Wie o wie is de lul? <br>
+/wieIsDeLul - Wie o wie is de lul? <br>
 /lunchtime - Time for lunch! <br>

 ## Advanced Commands